Mapping classes associated to mixed-sign Coxeter graphs: Mixed-sign Coxeter systems and associated mapping classes.

 Given a mixed-sign ordered Coxeter graph $(\Gamma,\s)$, we define the {\it Coxeter element} to be

 Coxeter systems $(\sW,\sR)$, and more generally reflection systems, are classified by the type of associated bilinear form $B$.
-If $B$ is positive or negative definite, we say $(\sW,\sR)$ is {\it spherical}, if $B$ is positive or negative semi-definite, then we say $(\sW,\sR)$ is {\it affine}, and otherwise, we say $(\sW,\sR)$ is {\it higher rank}. (see \cite{Humphreys:Coxeter}).
+If $B$ is positive or negative definite, we say $(\sW,\sR)$ is {\it spherical}, if $B$ is positive or negative semi-definite, then we say $(\sW,\sR)$ is {\it affine}, and if the signature of $B$ is $(p,q)$, where $p$ and $q$ are nonzero we say $(\sW,\sR)$ is {\it higher rank}. (see \cite{Humphreys:Coxeter}).
+For classical Coxeter systems, these are the only cases that occur.

 The classical (simply-laced) Coxeter systems $(\sW,\sR)$ and their Coxeter elements $\omega_\Gamma$, where $\s \equiv 1$, have the following special properties (see, for example, \cite{Bourbaki:Lie} \cite{ACampo:Coxeter} \cite{McMullen:Coxeter}). \begin{description} \item{(i)} ({\it Presentation.}) The Coxeter group $\sW$ has presentation in terms of the standard generators $\sR=\{s_1,\dots,s_k\}$: